alexiamcdonald/metaprogramming/slides/what.md

-## What is metaprogramming?
+## So what is metaprogramming?

+- Intimidating
+- Misunderstood

-It's code that writes
+It's code that writes code

+- Open up classes
+- Override methods on the fly

+- Super powerful